It is the season of giving thanks and remembering our blessings.

 And while I have much to be thankful for at the cottage (new windows, new insulation, and lower gas bills) today I’m going to be thankful for those who built and took care of this little cottage before us.

-My grandfather, Pa, built the cottage sometime in the forties after he bought the orchard.
-It was just a little two-room cabin at the time; we’ve decided it was probably what is now the kitchen and the living room.
+My grandfather, Pa, built the cottage sometime in the thirties after he bought the orchard.
+It was just a little two-room house at the time; it was what is now the kitchen and the living room.
 My mother told stories about her brother’s friends spending the nights out there on an occasional weekend and scaring themselves with ghost stories.
 My dad told the story of Pa shooting his shotgun in the air to scare off teenagers who were stealing apples in the dark.
 (I’m not sure how he knew that one…)

 This is the first photograph I have of the cottage.
 It was taken either right before or right after my mom and dad were married.
 There are several things I love about this picture:

 - My mom is skinny.
 (She would love that!)